Local development of trading strategies

 os.environ['API_KEY'] = "{your_api_key_here}"

-4. Using the Environment:
+4. Using the environment:

 • Activate the environment with: